sfkonrad/004.01-proj-group4/README.md

 What differentiates them from the competition are Value, Quality, Customer Experience, and Value again.

-**`GREAT NEWS!`** **PurpleSky**'s Executive Management has just received approval from their legal team and core investors to move forward with development of the business's first satellite retail location.
+**`GREAT NEWS!`** **PurpleSky**'s Executive Management has just received approval from their legal team and core investors to move forward with plans for the business's first satellite retail location.
 This will be a particularly challenging decision because the new location will be outside of California; in the **Seattle-Tacoma-Bellevue MSA**.
 The Board has seen the work presented in our team's collective and individual **Github** repositories and they were eager to hire us for the job!
 Our objective was to employ critical market data to pinpoint the precise street and block that would make this new location as successful as the original.

 The Board had further stipulated the new location would need to adhere to a rigorous set of criteria that considered the following parameters:
 > 1. Be located on Seattle's Eastside.